DevToolsOrganization/matrix-data-visualization-DAVIS/docs/README.md

 # Introduction

 ## 💡 About
 DAVIS (Data Visualisation tool) is utility for data visualization.
 The visualization is based on [Plotly javascript](https://plotly.com/).
 DAVIS generate html page with injected data from code and after that launch browser to show it.
+DAVIS is available like C++ one-header library for quick matrix debugging/visualization, GUI- and CMD- application for text files visualization.

+## 📜 Background
+In our work, we often had to visualize data arrays while programming in C++.
+We tried a huge number of visualization tools, but none of them met our following requirements:
+- no need to use heavy libraries, which also require compilation.
+Preferably a one-header library;
+- only pure C++ functionality, no frameworks;
+- intuitively simple use without a long study of the documentation.
+Data visualization from code should be called with just one line of code - one function;
+- cross-platform

+all these requirements were embodied in DAVIS.

+Also, applications with a command line interface and a graphical interface were created on its basis, which allow you to display numeric data in text files, automatically selecting the desired type of visualization and conducting semantic analysis of the file contents.

 <style>
 td, th {